movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 durability operation; silently ignoring an unsupported cache-sync ioctl is not an acceptable policy for btrfs commits.

-Steps 5 through 10 are now connected for metadata-only transactions.
+Steps 3 through 10 are connected for transactions containing ordered data.
 Superblock construction updates the generation, root/chunk locations and levels, bytes used, log-root fields, and one rotating backup-root slot.
 Each readable in-range mirror gets its own physical `bytenr` and CRC32C.
-Public write paths remain gated until ordered data and initial VOP integration are complete.
+Public write paths remain gated until initial VOP integration and strict writable format validation are complete.

 ## VFS operation order